AndrewSCastro/comp20-acastro/README.md

 WILL FINISH SOON

-What is this purpose of this Git repository?
+What is this purpose of this Git repository?:
 The purpose of this Git repository is to showcase my work for the semester in Tufts' Comp20 Web Programming course.
-It shows a place for all my projects including:
+It shows a place for all my projects including -
--
 -
 -